15 January 2019

 Unfortunately, according to IT industry statistics – about 90% of them is going to fail, never to come back to the market again.

-One of the most common reasons is lack of preparation to address any of target groups’ needs.
-Usually, one major mistake like this will lead to company’s fall and leaving the world without a chance to learn about the entrepreneur’s brilliant idea.
+One of the most common reasons is the lack of preparation to address any of the target groups’ needs.
+Usually, one major mistake like this will lead to a company’s fall and leaving the world without a chance to learn about the entrepreneur’s brilliant idea.

 You’d think that IT-related industry shark tank might be different.
 When it comes to companies with an already established market position, the situation is not always great either.
 In order to remain competitive, they need to constantly adjust their products/services and adapt to new rules imposed by the ever-changing business environment.
 To do so, they launch projects targeted externally or at the organization itself, which allows them to change relatively quickly and helps them to avoid dropping out from the race for customer’s attention.
 In this case, the consequences of potential failure are usually not associated with total disappearance from the market.
 However, they could lead to a major loss of the company’s value.